XDleader555/monsoon/README.md

 ![Preview](https://github.com/XDleader555/monsoon/raw/master/res/MonsoonResistorMove.jpg)

 ## Line Level Input
 Contrary to popular belief, the Monsoon amplifier will accept line level input.
 The input is isolated at the first op-amp, which is setup as a voltage follower.
-Since this circuit is high impedence, any line level input can be used to drive it.
+Since this circuit is high impedance, any line level input can be used to drive it.

 Just make sure you wire up the Manual Amp Turn on mentioned earlier, since line level voltage isn't enough to drive the transistor for the Automatic Amp Turn On.
 It's also isolated from ground, so the amp also won't turn off after the car is shut off.